Renu Mandhane: Ontario Human Rights Commission

-In 2015, Mandhane was appointed Chief Commissioner for the Ontario Human Rights Commission, and served in that role until she was appointed to the bench in 2020.
-During Mandhane's tenure, the Commission enacted policies on racial profiling, accessible education, and religious freedom.
+In 2015, Mandhane was appointed chief commissioner for the Ontario Human Rights Commission, and served in that role until she was appointed to the bench in 2020.
+During Mandhane's tenure, the commission enacted policies on racial profiling, accessible education, and religious freedom.
 Mandhane conducted public inquires that showed the over-representation of Black people in violent police interactions, the over-representation of Black and Indigenous children in state care, and the barriers to accommodation of students with learning disabilities in public schools.
 As a result of her leadership, Ontario passed legislation to better protect human rights in policing and corrections, and to advance anti-racism initiatives within government.
-The Commission also obtained an order from the Human Rights Tribunal of Ontario prohibiting segregation of people with mental health disabilities within provincial corrections.
+The commission also obtained an order from the Human Rights Tribunal of Ontario prohibiting segregation of people with mental health disabilities within provincial corrections.

 As Chief Commissioner, Mandhane is noted for her efforts to advance reconciliation with Indigenous peoples in Ontario, especially in towns and cities in Northern Ontario.
 She negotiated a Memorandum of Understanding with the Ontario Federation of Indigenous Friendship Centres.
 In 2019, she was gifted an eagle feather by traditional knowledge-keeper Maurice Switzer of the Mississaugas of Alderville First Nation.
 Reflecting on her work at the Commission, Grand Chief Alvin Fiddler stated: "“While leading the Ontario Human Rights Commission, Renu was a strong and vocal advocate for the people of Nishnawbe Aski Nation and defender of the rights of many people across this province."

-During her tenure, Mandhane became an influential voice on human rights issues in Ontario and nationally.
-She authored a number of opinion editorials in a variety of publications, including the following:
+During her tenure, Mandhane authored a number of opinion editorials in a variety of publications, including the following: